 In spite of these challenges, at the turn of the century, Peruvian coffee farmers, along with several other nations that had also suffered through the guerrilla crisis, etc. shook off the dust of discouragement and off the ground to start rebuilding everything they had hitherto lost.

 It has been a grueling process, but since the rebuilding movement began, there has been massive refocusing on the development of high-quality coffee.
 This is done by tapping generously from the gift of Mother Nature; the vast potential which is naturally present in both the soil as well as the climate of the majority of Peruvian coffee farms.

 The Peruvian government also pitched in – along with the guidance and support of several private or independent groups – to assist in bringing momentum as well direction to this substantial rehabilitation.
 This has helped significantly and in no small measure to the successful revitalization of the Peruvian coffee industry.

-For most of coffee history in Peru, the majority of the beans are enjoyed by the locals, and even as production improved significantly from the 1700s through the 1800s, only a few Peruvian coffee beans were exported.
+For most of the coffee history in Peru, the majority of the beans is enjoyed by the locals, and even as production improved significantly from the 1700s through the 1800s, only a few Peruvian coffee beans were exported.
 Fewer made it as far as the United States.

 Peruvian Coffee and Exportation

 Investment in the Peruvian coffee industry began in the first decade of the 20th century which significantly boosted the whole coffee industry – at the time – to expand so that they could start exporting coffee beans at a large scale.
 England agreed to take more than 2 million hectares of Peruvian coffee-growing land as compensation for a defaulted loan and began to cultivate plantation-like farms.